The loss of a limb, whether through amputation or congenital limb absence, can have a devastating impact and will change

 - Signpost you to the appropriate support and information to which you are entitled.

 If you’re close to Glasgow, Dundee, Edinburgh, Aberdeen, Ayr, Fife or Leeds we have a number of Clubs you can come along to.
 FYF cover the cost of these.
 We also have plans to branch up into Inverness in the near future, details of this will be on our facebook page and website soon.
 We do have plans to expand into other areas and will make an announcement when this becomes possible.

 We are soon launching a peer support programme, where volunteers will visit local amputees who are unable to attend our clubs and classes themselves.
 Our ‘Foot Patrol’ volunteers provide support, introduce local clubs and encourage social inclusion where possible.
 Our volunteers also visit in-patients once a month at WestMARC and Ayr Queen Elizabeth and Hairmyres Hospitals, giving patients advice and support as well as information about FYF.

-Because of Cor, Finding Your Feet now has a whole team of staff, many of whom are amputees themselves, so there is always someone you can talk to who has experienced limb-loss, but who has come back stronger.
+We now have a whole team of staff, many of whom are amputees themselves, so there is always someone you can talk to who has experienced limb-loss, and who has come back stronger.
 It means we understand the challenges, emotions, and turmoil that you and your family face following limb-loss and the importance of having a support network behind you.
 We are that support network!

 Please register here for access to lots more information in the private sections of our website.